bruceallday/Inhabitent/README.md

 ```

-Below I used a PHP '''foreach''' to loop through my taxonomy products and grab the appropriate slug, to be appended to the URL of the image im looking for.
-Locasted in my directory.
-Then also add the correct category discription and button to link to the correct page.
+Below I used a PHP '''foreach''' to loop through my taxonomy products and grab the appropriate slug, to be appended to the URL of the images path Im looking for within my project directory.
+Then, I also add the correct category discription and button link to that products page based on the ```$term```

-CODE: <br>
+### CODE:
 ```
 foreach($terms as $term):?>